 All patients with breast cancer should be evaluated for the BRCA 1 and 2 genes which can be identified by using the FDA-approved genetic test, BRACAnalysis CDx (Myriad Genetic Laboratories).

 Breast cancer is the most common type of cancer in women, with some 250,000 individuals diagnosed in the U.S. this year.
 BRCA1/2 are human genes that produce proteins involved in DNA repair.
 When either of these genes is altered or mutated, DNA repair may not progress correctly.
 This can lead to the development of certain types of cancer such as breast cancer.
 BRCA mutations can be hereditary (germline) or occur spontaneously (somatic).
 Together, BRCA1 and BRCA2 mutations account for about 25 to 30% of hereditary breast cancers and about 5 to 10% of all breast cancers.

 About PARP Inhibitors

 The poly ADP-ribose polymerase (PARP) enzyme plays a role in DNA repair, including the repair of DNA damage from chemotherapy.
-Precision cancer medicines that target and inhibit this enzyme may contribute to cancer cell death and increased sensitivity to chemotherapy and are called PARP inhibitors.
+PARP inhibitors target and inhibit this enzyme and may contribute to cancer cell death and increased sensitivity to chemotherapy.
 By blocking this enzyme, DNA inside the cancerous cells is less likely to be repaired, leading to cell death and possibly a slow-down or stoppage of tumor growth.

-Lynparza in BRCA-mutated HER 2 Negative Breast Cancer
+Lynparza in BRCA-mutated HER 2 Negative Advanced Breast Cancer

 Veliparib in BRCA-mutated Metastatic Breast Cancer